I have been absolutely itching with excitement to share one very specific experience of my time in Dublin.

 In addition to the buffet, the hotel breakfast (included in some room rates) includes your choice of made-to-order menu items, of which there were several vegetarian options.

-5. Perfect balance between old school elegance and modern comfort
+5. The Dylan Hotel balances old school elegance and modern comfort

 I love “old-fashioned” hotels that let me pretend to be a princess for a night or two, but I also adore modern conveniences.